Why Germany Lost World War I

 1917

-In 1917, Germany’s submarine warfare threatened to put England out of the war before American could enter in force.
+In 1917, Germany’s submarine warfare in the Atlantic threatened to put England out of the war before American could enter in force.
 Britain depended on imports, especially for food.
 About 80% of grain for bread (and beer) was imported.
 By April, 1917, when America entered the war, Britain and France had only a few weeks inventory of wheat.
+But Germany's U-Boot campaign to deny England food from Canada and American was never fully successful.

-America had joined the war in 1917 as a result of miscalculations on the part of the German navy (renew unlimited submarine warfare and starve out England before America could send over troops) and the German government (the Zimmerman telegram offering German assistance to Mexico if it would attack the United States).
+Americans began to consider joining the war in 1917 as a result of the German navy's renewed unlimited submarine warfare.
+Germany's navy assured the kaiser they would starve out England before America could send over troops.
+Americans were also incensed on learning in March that the German government secretly offered German assistance to Mexico if it would attack the United States (the Zimmerman telegram).
+That was the final straw; America declare war less than a month later.

 The American army was not ready for European warfare in 1917.
 The American army was very small and ill-equipped.
 Although America sent over a total of 2 million troops in 1917 and 1918, they were poorly-trained and lacked weapons like machine guns and artillery.
 France and England had to arm the American soldiers and teach them how to use the weapons to fight a new kind of war.
 But by the spring of 1918 about one million Americans were ready for combat.